 How to Make Chicken with Pan Sauce

-- Heat a skillet.
-Pound thicker parts of chicken to even their thickness.
+- Pound thicker parts of chicken to even their thickness.

 - Dab chicken dry.
 Season both sides of chicken with salt and pepper.

-- Add oil to skillet, then add chicken.
+- Add oil to skillet over medium-high heat, then add chicken.

 - Cook chicken through (turning once).
 Transfer to a plate.